ultral/ultral.github.io/it/200k_iac.md

 *Software entities ... should be open for extension, but closed for modification.*

-In the beginning we were deploying the SDS at virtual machines, a bit later we added deploy to bare metal servers.
-We had done it was as easy as pie for us because we just added an implementation for bare metall specific parts without modifying the SDS installation logic.
+In the beginning, we were deploying the SDS at virtual machines, a bit later we added deploy to bare metal servers.
+We had done it was as easy as pie for us because we just added an implementation for bare metal specific parts without modifying the SDS installation logic.

 ### The Liskov Substitution Principle